Fox Broadcasting Company: Network programming

 Fox is the only broadcast network that currently carries adult animated comedies.
 This started with The Simpsons in 1989.
-This is followed up by King of the Hill in 1997 (until 2009, with the last remaining four episodes airing on syndication, but is set to return to Hulu for new episodes in 2025), Family Guy (which was cancelled twice until being picked up by Adult Swim for reruns and was brought back by the network in 2005 thanks to home video sales) and Futurama in 1999 (until 2003 when it was also picked up by Adult Swim only to be purchased by Comedy Central for new episodes between 2008 and 2013 and returned for new episodes on Hulu in 2023), American Dad! in 2005 (until 2014 when TBS picked up the series that lasted until March 2025 with the network initially returning the next year), The Cleveland Show in 2009 (a Family Guy spinoff that lasted until 2013), Bob's Burgers in 2011, The Great North in 2021, Krapopolis in 2023, Grimsburg and Universal Basic Guys in 2024.
+This is followed up by King of the Hill in 1997 (until 2009, with the last remaining four episodes airing on syndication, but is set to return to Hulu for new episodes in 2025), Family Guy (which was cancelled twice until being picked up by Adult Swim for reruns and was brought back by the network in 2005 thanks to home video sales) and Futurama in 1999 (until 2003 when it was also picked up by Adult Swim only to be purchased by Comedy Central for new episodes between 2008 and 2013 and returned for new episodes on Hulu in 2023), American Dad! in 2005 (until 2014 when TBS picked up the series that lasted until March 2025 with the network initially returning the next year), The Cleveland Show in 2009 (a Family Guy spinoff that lasted until 2013), Bob's Burgers in 2011, The Great North in 2021 (until 2025), Krapopolis in 2023, Grimsburg and Universal Basic Guys in 2024.
 Although the network has aired other adult animated shows like The Critic, The PJs, Sit Down, Shut Up, Allen Gregory, Napoleon Dynamite, Bordertown, Son of Zorn (the network's only live-action/animated hybrid sitcom) Bless the Harts, Duncanville, and Housebroken, none had success and were short-lived.
 While other big-name networks–ABC, CBS, and NBC–have tried to copy the success of Fox with adult animated shows, none were successful.